Microchip Technology: 1990-2024

 In 1990, 60% of Microchip Technology's sales were from the disc drive industry and the product portfolio relied heavily on commodity EEPROM products.
 The company was losing US$2.5 million per quarter, had less than 6 months of cash in reserve, had exhausted lines of credit, and was failing to control expenses.
-Early in the year, the venture capital investors accepted an offer to sell Microchip Technology to Winbond Electronics Corporation of Taiwan for $15M.
+Early in the year, the venture capital investors accepted an offer to sell Microchip Technology to Winbond Electronics Corporation of Taiwan for $15 million.
 Winbond Electronics backed out of the deal after the Taiwanese stock market decreased in May 1990.
 Vice President of Operations, Steve Sanghi, was named president and chief operating officer of Microchip Technology in 1990.
 After several quarters of losses, Sanghi oversaw Microchip Technology's transition from selling commodity-based products to specialized chips, such as the RISC technology.

-Microchip Technology conducted an IPO in 1993, which Fortune magazine cited as the best performing IPO of the year with a stock appreciation of 500% and over $1bn in market capitalization.
+Microchip Technology conducted an IPO in 1993, which Fortune magazine cited as the best-performing IPO of the year with a stock appreciation of 500% and over $1 billion in market capitalization.
 At the end of 2015, Microchip Technology posted its 100th consecutive quarter of profitability.

 In March 2021, Sanghi was replaced as CEO by Ganesh Moorthy.

 2024-present

 In March 2024, Microchip furloughed production staff and non-manufacturing employees were forced to take a pay-cut for two weeks.
 This was done again in June.
-In late November, Moorthy retired as CEO and Steve Sanghi was appointed interim CEO.
-In early December of that year, Sanghi announced the closure of Fab 2 in Tempe, Arizona and also announced that Microchip would suspend its application for CHIPS and Science Act funding.
-On February 10, 2025, Microchip announced that they would again furlough employees intermittently throughout the rest of the year.
+In late November, Moorthy retired as CEO and Steve Sanghi was appointed interim CEO, and was subsequently announced he would continue as CEO and Chairman on a permanent basis on July 2, 2025.

+In early December 2024, Sanghi announced the closure of Fab 2 in Tempe, Arizona and also announced that Microchip would suspend its application for CHIPS and Science Act funding.
+On February 10, 2025, Microchip announced that it would again furlough employees intermittently throughout the rest of the year.